TUI Group: Development since 2020

 In August 2020, the company reported a net loss of €2.3 billion (from October 2019 to June 2020) as a result of the COVID-19 pandemic.
 Out of the sum, €1.5 billion loss related to the period from April to June 2020, while the revenue for the same period was €75 million, 98% less than the same period in 2019.
-TUI's chief executive officer, Fritz Joussen announced that the firm was considering selling the Marella cruise line.
+TUI's chief executive officer, Fritz Joussen announced that the firm was considering selling Marella Cruises.

-In March 2022, the company's largest single shareholder, Alexey Mordashov, a Russian oligarch and confidante of Vladimir Putin, was placed under sanctions due to the 2022 Russian invasion of Ukraine.
+In March 2022, the company's largest single shareholder, Alexey Mordashov, a Russian oligarch and confidant of Vladimir Putin, was placed under sanctions due to the 2022 Russian invasion of Ukraine.

-In March 2023, it was announced that TUI would seek to raise $1.8 billion by selling shares at a discount to existing investors, excluding Mordashov as a result of sanctions under German securities law.
+In April 2023 TUI raised around €1.8 billion for repayment of Wirtschaftsstabilisierungsfonds ("WSF") state aid and a significant reduction of the KfW credit line by selling shares at a discount to existing investors, excluding Mordashov due to sanctions under German securities law.

 Corporate affairs

 Governance

 The following people have served in key roles: